5 Tips to Help You Get Your Pool Ready

 Following are 5 tips to help you get your pool ready:

-- It is so important to get an early start in the area of water chemistry, therefore begin the season by testing your pool water.
-You can do this yourself or have us perform the water analysis—simply bring some water from your pool into our Retail Store.
+- Begin the season by testing your water.
+You can do this yourself or bring your pool water by our retail store and we will perform a computerized water analysis.
 Many problems that happen when your pool water warms up can be prevented now with the proper water analysis and proper chemical treatment.

 - Start the season with a clean filter.
 It is recommended that you use a filter cleaner/degrease in order to ensure peak filtration.
 The filter should be thoroughly cleaned now as you are opening your pool, and then during regular 6-month intervals or more if needed.